THE PARABLE OF THE TARES OF THE FIELD (Part 2)

 13 Let us walk properly, as in the day, not in revelry and drunkenness, not in lewdness and lust, not in strife and envy.

-Paul admonished the spiritual leaders or watchmen over the Church of Ephesus in Acts 20:
+Paul admonished the spiritual leaders or watchmen over the Church of Ephesus.

 28 “Therefore take heed to yourselves and to all the flock, among which the Holy Spirit has made you overseers, to shepherd the church of God which He purchased with His own blood.